Uber's Strategy Analysis

 Channels - Proprietary mobile applications (Uber, Uber Eats), white-label delivery APIs (Uber Direct), and digital freight marketplaces.

-How Uber Technologies, Inc. tries to Win Strategically
+How Uber tries to Win Strategically

 Uber wins by leveraging its massive global network and proprietary technology to create highly liquid marketplaces, driving cross-platform synergies that lower customer acquisition costs and increase lifetime value.